jbakse/compform_site/content/3D/index.md

 cylinder ({h=4, r=1, center=true});
 ```

-### JavaScript Alternatives
+## OpenJSCAD

 OpenSCAD's functional model has its advantages, but imperative languages also have advantages.
 For one, imperative languages are more familiar to most programmers.
-To explore constructive solid geometry modeling in an imperative style, you may want to use one of these tools inspired by OpenSCAD.
+To explore constructive solid geometry modeling in an imperative style, you may want to use one OpenJSCAD.

 <div class="link-box">